Jeremy explores nostalgic topics when not working as a chemist or building manager at his undergrad university.

 Cartoon: Johnny Test

 While Johnny Test isn't quite as popular as most of today's shows, few can deny the mental fortitude of Johnny's red-headed twin sisters.
-Susan and Mary showcase incredible engineering abilities despite only being thirteen years old, often using their younger sibling as a lab rat.
-Their spectacular inventions include a time machine, cloning facility, and mind-control device, though for all their brains, they're not so talented at winning the affections of handsome neighbor Gil.
+Susan and Mary showcase incredible engineering abilities despite only being 13 years old, often using their younger sibling as a lab rat.
+Their spectacular inventions include a time machine, cloning facility, and mind-control device.
+Though for all their brains, they're not so talented at winning the affections of handsome neighbor Gil.

 8. Mr. Peabody